anas-halid/anas-halid/README.md

 <b>Welcome to my Github</b>

-Currently in my final year,
+Currently in my final year, going to graduate with my BCompSc degree soon.
+Interested in learning new tech trends, and how it has the ability to change our lives.

+MERN stack developer
+Aspiring game developer

+Experience with :
+C++
+Lua
+Java
+HTML5
+CSS3
+Javascript + [React]
+NodeJS
+Express
+Mongodb
+GDScript
 <!--
 **anas-halid/anas-halid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.